elyograg/blankgradle/README.md

   - `settings.gradle`
     - Just defines the project name.
   - `changeme`
     - A bash script that can handle `JAVA_HOME`, finds the jar, and starts it with all commandline options sent to script.
 Validates that the provided Java is new enough to run the program and alerts if not.
 You'll want to rename and edit this script if you plan to use it.
-This project is designed as a starting point for a commandline program.